 Introduction

 The Heating and Cooling (HVAC) Rebates Program offers incentives for the installation of qualifying, high efficiency heating and cooling equipment.
-The measures incentivized through the HVAC Rebates Program are air source heat pumps (ASHP), central air conditioners (CAC), ductless mini-split heat pumps (DMSHP), furnace blower motors (ECM), ground source heat pumps (GSHP), and ENERGY STAR® thermostats.
+The measures incentivized through the HVAC Rebates Program are air source heat pumps (ASHP), central air conditioners (CAC), ductless mini-split heat pumps (DMSHP), furnace blower motors (ECM), ground source heat pumps (GSHP), ENERGY STAR® thermostats, duct sealing and AC tune up .
 The program is implemented as a “closed network” Energy Efficiency Service Provider (EESP) program, meaning that only installations completed by a contractor in the ComEd Residential EESP Network qualify for a rebate.
 ComEd Residential EESPs must be Illinois Commerce Commission (ICC) Energy Efficiency Installer certified and meet the program eligibility requirements.

+Notable program changes made from transitioning from CY2019 to CY2020 include:

+CACs will now be offered through a midstream rather than downstream channel.
+Due to this change, all rebates will be under $300 and will allow any contractor to receive a rebate for CACs, not just the “closed network” EESPs.
+Navigant will work with the implementer to evaluate these projects now that measure is being incentivized to distributors rather than customers.

+Duct sealing and AC Tune up are now being incentivized through the program.

-The primary objectives of the evaluation of the HVAC Rebates Program are to: (1) determine gross and net program savings and (2) examine the effectiveness of program processes in achieving savings.
+The primary objective of the evaluation of the HVAC Rebates Program is to determine gross and net program savings..

 The CY2020 gross impact evaluation will not vary significantly from the previous years, but adjustments will be made to reflect specific measure and project characterizations.
-The evaluation will include a participating customer spillover survey in CY2020.
-The findings from the survey will inform recommended net-to-gross (NTG) values for the Illinois Stakeholder Advisory Group (SAG) approval and future program application.